Cost of a Single Fatality Up 60% Since 2010

 Did you know that only 37% of small businesses have proper insurance?
 Protect your business, your employees and everything you’ve worked hard for with Business Insurance.
 Get a Quote

-According to HSE figures, nearly a million workers in Great Britain suffer an occupational injury or illness every year.
-These people, their families, employers, the government, and society at large may all suffer as a result.
+Transitioning to the broader impact, according to HSE figures, nearly a million workers in Great Britain endure occupational injuries or illnesses annually.
+This not only affects the individuals involved but also has profound repercussions on their families, employers, the government, and society at large.

 DISCLAIMER: Please note that some of Advantage Insurance Solutions’ articles may have affiliate links from the Amazon Associates Program, with no additional charge to the reader.
 Before we publish a review, we utilize and evaluate the products we recommend.
 In addition to the products we’ve personally tested, we’ve received recommendations from many of our readers.
 That said, we want to make sure it is clear that if you use our links to purchase something, we will receive a small compensation from it.
 Thank you.